balmli/no.almli.thermostat/README.md

 #### Target temperature

 - Target temperature offset (°C): offset when the target temperature is updated from a master VThermo - thermostat.
+- Target temperature update enabled: uncheck to disable being updated from a master VThermo - thermostat.
 - Minimum target temperature (°C): minimum value for the target temperature between -10 °C and 150 °C.
 - Maximum target temperature (°C): maximum value for the target temperature between -10 °C and 150 °C.
 - Target temperature step (°C): select between step of 0.25 °C and 0.50 °C for the target temperature.